arnaudfl/webpack-react-json-server/README.md

 # Webpack React JSON Server

-Simple Webpack React demo, using a fake REST API with JSON Server and NodeJS [WIP]
+Simple Webpack React demo, using a fake REST API with JSON Server and NodeJS

 ## Requirements